For Cody Woodworth, life on the lines was good.

 “I never really thought about how the work came in, and a lot of it comes in through the ESDs,” he said.

-Typically, a customer will call an electric service designer and talk about their electrical needs for the home or building and what such work would cost.
+Typically, a customer will call an electrical service designer and talk about their electrical needs for the home or building and what such work would cost.
 An ESD will meet with the customer at the site and then come up with a design or proposal.
 If the customer is happy with the proposal, the ESD turn it into a work order and, once approved, the work order goes to an OPPD scheduler and finally to the crews to do the work.

 He is still learning new things about the job each day.